sohamdixit/Operating-Systems/README.md

 - Implementation of shell in-built commands (like cd)
 - Supports input/output redirection (using '<' and '>' syntax) like in Bash
 - uses the GNU readline library to provide features of auto-completion
-- Can exec arbiraty executables inside the shell Eg; (./a.out)
+- Can exec arbitrary executables inside the shell Eg; (./a.out)

 ### ls.c